LisanzaTabby/CRMProject/README.md

-# MyPortfolio
-My portfolio using Python, Django, HTML and CSS
+A Customer RelationShip Management Web Application using HTML, CSS and Python-Django